Halifax Explosion: Rescue efforts

 Led by Lieutenant Governor MacCallum Grant, leading citizens formed the Halifax Relief Commission at around noon.
-The committee organized members in charge of organizing medical relief for both Halifax and Dartmouth, supplying transportation, food and shelter, and covering medical and funeral costs for victims.
+The committee organized members in charge of organizing medical relief for both Halifax and Dartmouth, supplying transportation, food, and shelter, and covering medical and funeral costs for victims.
 The commission would continue until 1976, participating in reconstruction and relief efforts and later distributing pensions to survivors.
-Men and women turned out to serve as everything from hospital aides to shelter staff, while children contributed to the relief effort by carrying messages from site to site.
+Men and women turned out to serve in roles from hospital aides to shelter staff, while children contributed to the relief effort by carrying messages from site to site.
 Community facilities like the Young Men's Christian Association (YMCA) were rapidly converted to emergency hospital facilities with medical students providing care.

 Rescue trains were dispatched from across Atlantic Canada, as well as the northeastern United States.
-The first left Truro around 10 am carrying medical personnel and supplies, arrived in Halifax by noon and returned to Truro with the wounded and homeless by 3 pm.
+The first left Truro around 10 am carrying medical personnel and supplies, arrived in Halifax by noon, and returned to Truro with the wounded and homeless by 3 pm.
 The track had become impassable after Rockingham, on the western edge of Bedford Basin.
 To reach the wounded, rescue personnel had to walk through parts of the devastated city until they reached a point where the military had begun to clear the streets.
-By nightfall, a dozen trains had reached Halifax from the Nova Scotian towns of Truro, Kentville, Amherst, Stellarton, Pictou, and Sydney and from New Brunswick, including the town of Sackville, and the cities of Moncton and Saint John.
+By nightfall, a dozen trains had reached Halifax from the Nova Scotian towns of Truro, Kentville, Amherst, Stellarton, Pictou, and Sydney and from New Brunswick, including the town of Sackville and the cities of Moncton and Saint John.

 Relief efforts were hampered the following day by a blizzard that blanketed Halifax with 16 in of heavy snow.
 Trains en route from other parts of Canada and from the United States were stalled in snowdrifts, and telegraph lines that had been hastily repaired following the explosion were again knocked down.
 Halifax was isolated by the storm, and while rescue committees were forced to suspend the search for survivors, the storm also aided efforts to put out fires throughout the city.